KaplanAlex/blog/content/posts/meaningful-logs/structured-log-primer.md

 ## Build your log context

 Many structured logging libraries have utilities for building a running set of structured fields over the course of a process.
-This set of fields is generally knowns as the "log context" and can be attached automatically to future log lines.
+This set of fields is commonly knowns as the "log context" and can be attached automatically to future log lines.

 Use these methods to set fields relevant to downstream logs as soon as they're available.
 This will both cut down on the potential for variability in key names and reduce the possibility of forgetting to attach keys to downstream logs.